 Porto, Camino de Portugues

-Porto is the most popular start point for pilgrims of the Portugues Way.
-Stretching for about 240 km, it takes two weeks to complete if you walk an average of 17 km each day, giving you plenty of time for rest.
-Its main route passes through the city center but there’s an alternative path located along the coast which provides better opportunities for sightseeing.
-The coastal route is located west of the cathedral of Porto and travels up to Caminha and Redondela before returning the central route.
+Porto is the most popular starting point for pilgrims of the Portugues Way.
+Stretching for about 240 km, this takes two weeks to complete if you walk an average of 17 km each day, giving you plenty of time for rest.
+Its main route passes through the city center, but there’s an alternative path located along the coast that provides better sightseeing opportunities.
+The coastal route is located west of the cathedral of Porto and travels up to Caminha and Redondela before returning to the central route.